Rodiyyaht/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 11: chmod -R +X .; It adds execute permission to all subdirectories for a.
 Task 12: mkdir -m 751 my_dir; Creating a directory called my_dir.
 Task 13: chgrp school hello; Changes the group from hello to school.
+Task 14: chown vincent:staff *; Changes owner to vincent, and changes group owner to staff in all files and directory.